asian-chi/2020/call.md

 <div class="abstract">
     <p class="abstract-overview">
-        The Asian CHI Symposium invites latest HCI research papers from Asia and those focusing on incorporating Asian sociocultural factors in their design and implementation.
+        The Asian CHI Symposium invites latest HCI research papers <em>from Asia</em> and those focusing on <em>incorporating Asian sociocultural factors in their design and implementation</em>.
 This symposium aims to showcase works originated from each Asian country or closely related to the Asian culture and society, and promote its unique problems and approaches to the global community.
 We encourage the participation of researchers and practitioners from Asian communities in all career stages (e.g., seasoned academics, early career researchers, graduate students, and even undergraduates who have strong interests in HCI).
 This symposium is also intended to foster a network of young researchers like masters students, and more specifically, senior doctoral candidates and those who recently graduated.
+We encourage the participation of researchers and practitioners from Asian communities in all career stages (e.g., seasoned academics, early career researchers, graduate students, and even undergraduates who have strong interests in HCI)
     </p>
     <h2>Submission</h2>
     <div class="abstract-overview">